-The widow of the late politician, the Rt Hon James Brokenshire MP, is embarking on a new fundraising challenge to mark the two-year anniversary of his death.
+The widow of the late politician, Rt Hon James Brokenshire MP, is taking on a new fundraising challenge to mark the two-year anniversary of his death.

-Cathy Brokenshire will be walking 13 miles from Seaford to Eastbourne on Thursday 26th October to raise funds and awareness for lung cancer in memory of her late husband.
+Cathy Brokenshire will walk 13 miles from Seaford to Eastbourne on Thursday 26th October.
+She aims to raise funds and awareness for lung cancer in memory of her late husband.

 James died of lung cancer in October 2021.
-At just 53 years old and a lifelong non-smoker, his diagnosis came as a huge shock to him, his family, friends and colleagues alike.
+He was just 53 and a lifelong non-smoker.
+His diagnosis shocked family, friends, and colleagues.

-James was originally diagnosed in 2018 after he coughed up blood.
-His initial prognosis was good, and he underwent surgery at Guys and St Thomas’s Hospital in London.
-Sadly, the disease returned, and he passed away on 7th October 2021.
+He was first diagnosed in 2018 after coughing up blood.
+His initial prognosis was good, and he had surgery at Guy’s and St Thomas’ Hospital in London.
+Sadly, the cancer returned, and he passed away on 7th October 2021.

-Since his death, Cathy has become a trustee and ambassador for Roy Castle Lung Cancer Foundation, the UK’s only lung cancer charity which supports everyone affected by the disease.
-His tribute page has raised over £160,000 over the past two years and Cathy is determined to keep the momentum going and uphold James’s legacy.
+Since his death, Cathy has become a trustee and ambassador for Roy Castle Lung Cancer Foundation, the UK’s only charity supporting everyone affected by lung cancer.
+James’s tribute page has raised over £160,000 in two years.
+Cathy is determined to keep the momentum going and honour his legacy.

 She said: “This year, we have taken the biggest step forward in improving outcomes for people with lung cancer.
-The announcement of national screening and gradual implementation will help more people get diagnosed far earlier when curative treatment is possible.
+The announcement of national screening, along with its gradual rollout, will help more people get diagnosed earlier, when curative treatment is possible.”

 Our fear, however, is that there is now a presumption that lung cancer is fixed.
 Sadly, this is far from the case.

-“Screening, as momentous as it is, will only save around 26% of those who will be diagnosed with lung cancer in their lifetime.
-What’s more, screening is currently only available to people with a smoking history.
-James, who was a strong advocate for targeted screening, would not have been eligible so we need to find more ways to diagnose and treatment everyone as early as possible.
-And for that, we need a long-term commitment to research.”
+“Screening is important, but it will only catch around 26% of people who will develop lung cancer in their lifetime.
+Currently, screening is limited to people with a smoking history.
+James, a strong advocate for targeted screening, would not have qualified.
+We need more ways to diagnose and treat everyone as early as possible.
+Achieving this requires a long-term commitment to research.”

-Earlier this year, Cathy announcement the launch of the James Brokenshire Clinical Research Fellowship, a programme operated by Roy Castle Lung Cancer Foundation to fund the next generation of lung cancer researchers with the aim at improving the clinical outcomes for people at risk of lung cancer and for those living with the disease.
+Earlier this year, Cathy announced the launch of the James Brokenshire Clinical Research Fellowship.
+Operated by Roy Castle Lung Cancer Foundation, the programme funds the next generation of lung cancer researchers.
+Its aim is to improve outcomes for people at risk and for those living with the disease.

 “Look at the significant improvement in long-term breast cancer survival rates,” continues Cathy.
 “It’s clear that sustained levels in research funding is key to changing outcomes.